mjfwest/swat-em/doc/source/gui.rst

 Both can be displayed with respect to the mechanical :math:`\nu` or the electrical :math:`\nu_{el}` ordinal number by the radio buttons on the top of the table.

 Mechanical harmonics
     This representation is useful to detect all possible rotor pole numbers, which can be combined with the winding.
-Especially tooth-coil windings have many harmonics and so there are many pole-pairs per winding layout is possible.
+Especially tooth-coil windings have many harmonics and so there are many pole-pairs possible with a single winding layout.

 Electrical harmonics
     If one have chosen a winding and a number of pole-pairs of the rotor it's a good idea to switch to the electrical ordinal numbers.
 Here the numbers describes influence of the winding of the waveform of the back-emf for permanent-magnet machines for example.
 If the winding factor for the harmonics is low, the waveform is more sinusoidal.

-.. sec:MMF:
+.. _sec:MMF:

 Magnetomotive force (MMF)
 -------------------------